 She could shake him off.
 He was sitting and she was standing; gravity was on her side.
 But it felt good.
 That he'd touched her.
 That some part of him cared.

 And she hated that it felt good.
-She jerked her arm away, stood staring down at him, still not able to see his face.
+She jerked her arm away as she stood staring down at him, still not able to see his face.

-"Sit," he said, his voice even, as if she had not just rejected his overture.
+"Sit," he said, his voice even, as if she hadn't just rejected his overture.

-Perhaps it had not been that?
+Perhaps it hadn't been that?
 But when had he ever touched her?

 "Sometimes Jim did not like to sleep.
-He'd fight it, any way he could.
+He would fight it, any way he could.
 Often through vigorous exercise."

 "In your bed?"